-Department of Parks and Recreation WILLIAM PENN MOTT JR. TRAINING CENTER P. O. Box 699, Pacific Grove, CA 93950
+Department of Parks and Recreation WILLIAM PENN MOTT JR. TRAINING CENTER PO Box 699, Pacific Grove, CA 93950

 - 22. CELL PHONES: As a courtesy to your fellow participants and course leaders ensure that your cell phone is turned off during classes.
 Participants should not be receiving or making cell phone calls during class time.
-Please limit those calls to your breaks. - 23.
+Limit those calls to your breaks. - 23.
 FAX: The Mott Training Center's FAX number is (831) 649-2824. - 24.
 TELEPHONE: Limit phone calls during classroom hours to urgent business or emergencies.
 Anyone wishing to contact you by telephone during working hours should call the Center at (831) 649-2954.
 Calls after 5:00 p.m. or during weekends should be made to (831) 372-8016, Asilomar Conference Grounds, and the caller should tell the switchboard operator you are with a California State Parks training group.
-Please Note: There are no longer pay telephones outside of the Mott Training Center.
+Note: There are no longer pay telephones outside of the Mott Training Center.
 There are pay telephones located at the Asilomar Administration Building. - 25.
 LAUNDRY AND DRY CLEANING: May be taken care of by you at one of several local establishments. - 26.
-RECREATION: Facilities available on grounds include a heated swimming pool, ping-pong and pool tables, and a volleyball court.
-The Monterey area offers horseback riding, golf, tennis, racquetball, deep sea fishing, and many historical landmarks and scenic sights to explore.

-- 27. POST-TRAINING ASSIGNMENTS: In connection with formal training are to be completed under the direction of your supervisor.
-See "Program Attendance Requirements" in this syllabus. - 28.
+RECREATION: Facilities available on grounds include a heated swimming pool, pool tables, and a volleyball court.
+The Monterey area offers horseback riding, golf, tennis, racquetball, deep sea fishing, and many historical landmarks and scenic sights to explore. - 27.
+POST-TRAINING ASSIGNMENTS: In connection with formal training are to be completed under the direction of your supervisor. - 28.
 COFFEE BREAK REFRESHMENTS: Will be available throughout each session.
 You will be asked to contribute to the "Hospitality Fund" to defray expenses.
-Please bring your own coffee cup.
+Bring your own coffee cup.